 As a parent, you know all about being prepared.
 From before your baby is born, you are preparing for their birth by eating right, planning your hospital and buying baby clothes.
 As they grow, you continue to prepare for milestones, prepare for bathtime, doctor visits, and nutritious meals.
 So why not apply this to their education as well?
 A school readiness program is a great way to prepare your child and yourselves as parents for their future education.
-In this article, we look at how preschool as part of quality early childhood education benefits children with their school preparedness and desire for life long learning.
+In this article, we look at how preschool program as part of quality early childhood education benefits children with their school preparedness and desire for life long learning.

 What Does School Readiness Mean?